DamnWidget/VenGO/README.md

 ##### VenGO fish prompt (optional)

-You can make the VenGO active environment appearin your fish prompt adding `"$VENGO_PROMPT"` to whatever place that you like it, so for example, adding it to the beginning of your prompt it can looks like
+You can make the VenGO active environment appear in your fish prompt adding `"$VENGO_PROMPT"` to whatever place that you like it, so for example, adding it to the beginning of your prompt it can looks like

 `(VenGO) damnwidget@iMacStation ~ $`